Our department provides leadership and guidance for the support programs of Accounts Payable, Fixed Assets, Investments and Accounting.

 The District follows the capitalization policies established by the Federal Government.
 Currently, the threshold for machinery and equipment is $5,000.00 and construction/renovation is $100,000.00.

-Equipment that is valued at $500 up to the federal capitalization rate will be recorded in the Inventory Tracking System.
-Inventory items are not fixed assets and will not be capitalized or depreciated.
+Equipment valued in the range of $250. (or according to thresholds established for the classification) up to the $5,000. federal capitalization rate will be recorded in the Asset Management System as Inventory and are not capitalized or depreciated.

-It is the school/departments’ responsibility to update the fixed asset and inventory records for any additions (local funds or donations), transfers or disposals by completing the necessary forms and returning them to the fixed asset accountant.
+It is the school/departments’ responsibility to update the Asset Management System for any additions purchased by local funds, donations, transfers, or disposals by completing the necessary forms and returning them to the fixed asset accountant to add to the system.

 Individual physical inventories are performed by each location twice yearly.
-Schools/departments are required to put in serial numbers, make-model, building and room number through the J.D.
-Edwards system and the inventory control system.
+Schools/departments are to maintain serial numbers, make-model, and building/room numbers through the Asset Management System.

 Investments are made in accordance with South Carolina law.
 Safety of principal is the first criterion of all investments.
 In January of each year, a letter is sent to all Greenville County banks with which the district does not have investment relationship at that time to express the District’s interest in investing with the institution and to notify of the District’s procedures related to the investment program.
 Bids are solicited on each investment.